Overnewton Anglican Community College: College Houses

+Co-curricular

+Students are encouraged to become involved in a range of co-curricular activities that complement the academic program.

-Sport
+Activate Sport

 In Prep to Year 4, students participate in sports under the guise of a way to provide a fun way for children to be physically active and to improve their sporting abilities for later Years in a non-competitive environment.
-The sports are conducted through the House program.

 In Years 5 and 6, students participate in a weekly interschool sporting program, competing in a range of team sports available at district, zone, region and national levels.
 Competition is under the guidelines of the Victorian Department of Education's School Sport Victoria (SSV).
 The sport teams are organised so that students can participate in boys, mixed or girls only competitions.
 The sports offered including basketball, hot shot tennis, football, kanga cricket, netball, soccer, softball, and volleyball.
 In Term 4, all Year 5 students compete in an additional sporting competition with other independent co-educational schools within the district.

-The college is part of the Association of Coeducational Schools (ACS) sports competition which involves other independent co-educational schools around Melbourne since 2003.
-Year 6 students prepare to join ACS in Term 4 and participation is mandatory in Years 7-11, and optional for Year 12 students.
-Students participate in a range of team sports, through the summer and winter seasons, as well three major sport carnivals (swimming, cross country and athletics) within the ACS competition.
-In Years 10-12 the best and fairest players as nominated by their coaches are recognised via ACS All Star awards.
+The College is part of the Association of Coeducational Schools (ACS) sports competition which involves other independent co-educational schools around Melbourne since 2003.
+Year 6 students prepare to join ACS in Term 4 where participation is mandatory in Years 7-11, and optional for Year 12 students.
+Students participate in a range of team sports, through the Summer and Winter Seasons, as well as three major sport carnivals (Swimming, Cross Country and Athletics) within the ACS competition.
+In Years 10-12, the Best and Fairest players as nominated by their coaches are recognised via ACS All Star awards.
 ACS All Star recipients have the opportunity to play in association matches against the Ballarat Associated Schools (BAS).

+Activate Performance Programs

+Overnewton offers Performance Programs across a range of sports, with two sports - Soccer and Cheer Sport - achieving national recognition.

+Cheer

+Overnewton offers a Cheer Sport program in which students from Years 5 to 12 can participate, with opportunities to compete in external competitions and showcases.
+The College’s representative teams have won the primary and secondary national scholastic titles for two consecutive years.
+Training is provided by coaches from Southern Cross Cheer with the program emphasising skill development, participation, and teamwork.

+Soccer

+Overnewton is the first football partner school of Melbourne Victory Football Club.
+Through this affiliation, students have access to professional coaching, specialised training environments, and selected A-League engagement opportunities.
+The program is delivered by Melbourne Victory academy coaches and focuses on developing technical skills, tactical understanding, teamwork, and resilience.
+Students also participate in match-day activities and other club-based experiences as part of the program.